We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - pain is often on one side of the head and can be triggered by moving the neck

 - sensitivity to light

-Due to the similarity of the symptoms, a person or medical professional might mistake ON for a migraine or another type of headache.
-A distinguishing feature of ON is pain after applying pressure to the back of the neck and scalp.
+Due to the similarity of symptoms, a person or medical professional might mistake occipital neuralgia for a migraine headache or another type of headache.
+A distinguishing feature of occipital neuralgia is pain after applying pressure to the back of the neck and scalp.

-Sometimes, a doctor may diagnose ON by injecting local anesthetic close to the occipital nerves, providing a temporary nerve block.
-If pain decreases, then a doctor will likely diagnose ON.
+Sometimes, a doctor may diagnose occipital neuralgia by injecting a local anesthetic close to the occipital nerves, providing a temporary nerve block.
+If the pain decreases, then a doctor will likely diagnose occipital neuralgia.

-As ON can be a symptom of other disorders, the doctor may also check for other underlying conditions.
+As occipital neuralgia can be a symptom of other disorders, the doctor may also check for other underlying conditions.